TeknoVenus/SampleThunderPlugin/README.md

 You can also use the JSONRPC test app included in the repo to see how to make requests from C++ code.

 ## COM-RPC
-To test COM-RPC, use the test client.
-For test purposes, the test client will activate & deactivate the plugin when it starts/exits respectively.
+To test COM-RPC, use the one of the test client apps provded in `TestApps`

 ## Switch between In-Process and Out-Of-Process execution
 To change if the plugin runs in or out-of-process, edit the `SamplePlugin.config` file in `Samplethunderplugin/SamplePlugin/SamplePlugin.config` and rebuild.
 Then restart WPEFramework.